pjgg/Back-channel-logout-demo/README.md

 ![webAppLoginScreen](misc/web-app-login.png)

-Login into one of this application and once you are in, refresh the other screen.
+Login into one of this application (alice / alice) and once you are in, refresh the other screen.

 Mobile app code-flow protected resource